Dynatrace/ace-box/user-skel/ansible/roles/local-ingress/Readme.md

-# ACE-Box Utils
+# Local-ingress

-This collection of tasks can be used for supporting the development of external use cases.
+This role can be used to create an ingress for non-kubernetes applications.

-## Tasks
+## Using the role

-### `create-local-ingress`
-This task can be used when you have an application that is not deployed on kubernetes - but straight on the VM - and you still want to expose it using the kubernetes ingress controller

-#### Role requirements
+### Role Requirements

 This role depends on the following roles to be deployed beforehand:
 ```yaml
 - include_role:
     name: microk8s
 ```
+> Note: If you want to monitor the deployed application with Dynatrace, you cannot use the `dt-operator` role as it cannot monitor outside of containers.
+Use the `dt-oneagent-classic` role instead.

 ### Role variables